merative/acd-containers/src/pages/usage/custom-resource-apis.md

 The `License` property contains two required field:

-- `accept` : must be boolean `true` for the ACD prods to successfully start.
+- `accept` : must be boolean `true` for the ACD pods to successfully start.
 - `use` : the type of license being used.
 Can be one of the following values:
   - `production`
   - `development`